 Economics Department Guidelines and Procedures for Study Abroad

 Studying abroad is an immensely enriching academic, personal and professional experience.
 Colby offers many exciting programs and economics students take full advantage of them.
-This page gives guidelines and describes procedures for getting credit for courses taken abroad that are applicable to Economics majors.
+This page gives guidelines and describes procedures for getting credit for courses taken abroad that are applicable to Economics majors and Managerial Economics minors.

 Students planning to study abroad need departmental and college approval for the proposed courses and academic institution.